alidcastano/alidcastano.com/content/articles/2015-12-28-BeHereNow.md

 But I wasn't.
 All that was left in my room were white walls, a bed, and a coffee table.
 I didn't feel any more Zen, nor did my room look it.
 My room looked, well, empty.
 Will people who come in think I'm poor?
 Or boring?
 I felt naked.
 And stupid.
 The stark contrast made me realize how tied my sense of self was to my belongings.

 To fill my gap of disillusionment, I went on Amazon.
 I intended to buy a desk and an armchair.
 I figure that would help make my room look more Zen.
-But I got carried away with the search bar and 1-click purchases, the same way a distraught lover gets carried away with a bucket of ice-cream; and I ended up with a small table fountain, a tapestry, and a zabuton.
+But the same way a distraught lover gets carried away with a bucket of ice-cream, I got carried away with the 1-click purchases, and ended up with a small table fountain, a tapestry, and a zabuton as well.

 My room, now, felt more Zen.
 Sure.
 But I felt like an impostor.
 By focusing all my effort on the external result (emptying out my room) rather than the internal process (letting go of attachment), I lost sight of what I set out to accomplish (overcoming my dependence on the material world).